from __future__ import annotations

 f"{name=}, {lease_id=}. "

-"This can happen if the semaphore timed out before."
+f"This can happen if the Lock or Semaphore timed out before."

 )